 Many teachers do feel that they aren’t getting paid enough and there are no indications that the situation is likely to change anytime soon.
 Likewise, options such as getting a promotion and finding a better job are nice in theory but they are extremely difficult to actually achieve.
 Many people simply won’t be in a situation where they can actually do this.

 Thankfully, making money as a teacher isn’t your only option.
 Instead, you can take advantage of the skills that you already have to make extra money.
-Or, you can even make money without ever touching this skills.
+Or, you can even make money without ever touching these skills.

 Working As A Tutor

 One of the most logical options for high school teachers is to provide tutoring services.
 This technique can work well because you’re using the same skill set that you would when you are teaching anyway.

 Tutoring can be very popular, offering an effective way to earn money.
 After all, many students do need additional support and may be struggling with tough topics.

 In some cases, you may be able to apply for a position within a company that offers tutors.
 Alternatively, you could start your own business and advertise tutoring services in local newspapers and even online.